 Drums and Bagpipes

 Here’s the skinny on drums: In the past, skins from sheep, elks, and cows were commonly used to make drumheads and traditional bagpipes.
-Today, it’s easier than ever to snare drumheads and bagpipes made from synthetic materials.
-And although some companies advocate the use of lanolin, tallow, or other animal oils to clean drumheads, vegetable-based alternatives such as vegetable tallow, Japan tallow, paraffin, and ceresin can be used instead.
-For cruelty-free drums and bagpipes, the following companies can’t be beat:
+Today, it’s easier than ever to snare drumheads and bagpipes made from high-quality synthetic materials.
+And although some companies suggest using lanolin, tallow, or other animal oils to clean drumheads, vegetable-based options such as vegetable tallow, Japan tallow, paraffin, and ceresin can be used instead.
+For animal-friendly drums and bagpipes, the following companies can’t be beat:

-Many violin bows are made with horsehair.
+Some violin bows are made with horsehair.
 There’s no need to use “mare” hair to play Mozart, so quit horsing around!
-Make your violin, bass, cello, fiddle, or viola sing with synthetic bows made from carbon fiber or fiberglass.
+Make your violin, bass, cello, fiddle, or viola sing with high quality synthetic bows made from carbon fiber or fiberglass.
 Try the products available from the following companies:

 Horns belong in brass bands, not piano keys.
 Although piano keys are rarely made from ivory, they can be made from the hooves, horns, and bones of various animals.
 Here’s a “grand” idea: Stick with the many piano manufacturers—including Steinway and Baldwin—that make their keys out of white plastic:

 Talk about a feline fable!
 No one is sure of the origin of the term “catgut string,” but it’s unlikely that the intestines of cats were ever used to make strings for instruments.
 One likely theory is that the term originated from the “kit,” a small fiddlelike instrument that used strings made from the intestines of lambs.
 Whatever the source of this cat tale, these strings are really derived from the same source as natural gut.